tanvisingh1202/Formula-1-Driver-Comparison/README.md

 Wed Aug 09 16:37:40 PDT 2023 - Driver added: Max Verstappen

 Wed Aug 09 16:37:42 PDT 2023 - Drivers compared: Lando Norris, Lewis Hamilton, Yuki Tsunoda, Max Verstappen

+## Phase 4: Task 3

+If I had more time to work on the project, I would refactor my project to closer adhere to the Single Responsibility Principle.
+I can make this change in my CompareDriver class, which is currently responsible for both calculating the holistic score of the drivers, and sorting the drivers by score to pick out the winner.

+To make this change, I would separate the responsibilities into two classes, namely CalculateDriverScore, and FindWinner.
+The former class would be responsible for the calculateScore() method in the CompareDriver class, and the latter would encapsulate the compareDrivers() method in my original class.

+My reasons for doing is are that this change would allow for a application that is easily modifiable/fixable, as it now introduces individual processes for comparing the drivers.
+Any changes necessary would be applied to the singular new class, improving readability and easing testability in the process.